Modern Slavery Statement

 TOG pioneered the concept of a shared workspace in the United Kingdom.
 Today, TOG has over 12,000 members working across 35 buildings, with more on the way both in the UK and Germany.
 The Office Islington Limited is a TOG entity that employs all UK-based TOG employees as well as engages the majority of TOG suppliers.

 TOG believes that human rights are an absolute and universal standard.
 The company is opposed to all forms of slavery, human trafficking, forced labour or child labour and will not do business with any organisation that it believes is involved in these activities.

-The company’s human rights policy includes a specific commitment to adhere to the provisions of the United Nations Universal Declaration of Human Rights and the Convention on the Rights of the Child.
+Human Rights Policy which includes a specific commitment to adhere to the provisions of the United Nations Universal Declaration of Human Rights and the Convention on the Rights of the Child.
 Article Four of the United Nations Universal Declaration of Human Rights specifically prohibits slavery and the slave trade in all their forms.

 TOG will not provide services to businesses that are conducting activities that are associated with slavery, human trafficking, forced labour or child labour.
 TOG will immediately discontinue the provision of services to customers it discovers is involved in or supports any of these activities.

 TOG considers that the risk of slavery, human trafficking or child labour taking place within its business and its supply chain is low.
 We attribute this largely to our industry as well as the policies and procedures we have in place.
 However we will continue to monitor our supply chain including having regard to any significant changes concerning our suppliers.
 If there are any suspicions of activity that is contrary to the Act, TOG will investigate and take appropriate action.